PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 ### WITHIN FIRST WEEK OF STARTING

-1. [ ] People Ops (Recruiter): Invite the new team member to [Printfection](https://www.printfection.com/) to order swag.
+1. [ ] People Ops (Admin): Invite the new team member to [Printfection](https://www.printfection.com/) to order swag.
-1. [ ] People Ops (Recruiter): Send brief welcome email to their GitLab email address with the following message regarding Swag credit:
+1. [ ] People Ops (Admin): Send brief welcome email to their GitLab email address with the following message regarding Swag credit:

     > Happy first day at GitLab!
 We're excited that have you on the team!
     > Please use this link [link] to access our swag store and order some GitLab swag to celebrate your arrival!

-1. [ ] People Ops (Recruiter): remove user from the [Google 'New Users' group](https://admin.google.com/gitlab.com/AdminHome?groupId=new-users@gitlab.com&chromeless=1#OGX:Group).
+1. [ ] People Ops (Admin): remove user from the [Google 'New Users' group](https://admin.google.com/gitlab.com/AdminHome?groupId=new-users@gitlab.com&chromeless=1#OGX:Group).
 This causes 2FA enforcement for the user.
-1. [ ] People Ops (Recruiter): [Invite to autoconnect](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#add-beamy) on [Beamy](https://app.suitabletech.com/).
+1. [ ] People Ops (Admin): [Invite to autoconnect](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#add-beamy) on [Beamy](https://app.suitabletech.com/).
 1. [ ] New team member: Log in on [Beamy](https://about.gitlab.com/handbook/communication/#beamy-guidelines) and explore the office.
 1. [ ] People Ops (Specialist): Order [business cards](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#b-cards) for new team member.
-1. [ ] People Ops (Recruiter): Add team member to [Expensify](https://www.expensify.com/signin) (if employee).
+1. [ ] People Ops (Admin): Add team member to [Expensify](https://www.expensify.com/signin) (if employee).
 See SOP for more [instructions](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#add-expensify).
-1. [ ] People Ops (Recruiter): Add new team member to the info sheets of the next Summit if applies.
+1. [ ] People Ops (Admin): Add new team member to the info sheets of the next Summit if applies.
 1. [ ] New team member: Check if there is a coming [Summit](https://gitlab.com/summits/) and save the date!
-1. [ ] People Ops (Recruiter): [Create a profile](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#add-egencia) on [Egencia](https://www.egencia.com/auth/v1/login) for new team member.
+1. [ ] People Ops (Admin): [Create a profile](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#add-egencia) on [Egencia](https://www.egencia.com/auth/v1/login) for new team member.
 1. [ ] New team member: schedule 10 calls of 30 mins with 10 different colleagues to get to know your team.
 You can also schedule more calls, or ask for help on the #questions channel in slack.
    1. [ ] call with ___
    1. [ ] call with ___